 PhD Candidate

-To be eligible for this year’s competition, dissertation completion must fall in the period of July 1, 2021 to June 30, 2023 (no exceptions).
+To be eligible for this year’s competition, the effective date of the degree awarded, or the completion of the doctoral degree requirements and dissertation, must lie in the period of July 1, 2024 to June 30, 2026.

 Nomination Deadline and Selection Process